 - You could experiment with a double opt in – to create a more engaged list.

-- Always send emails from a company domain that’s properly authenticated with SPF and DKIM.
+- Always send emails from a company domain that’s properly authenticated with SPF, DKIM, and DMARC.

 This email from Compass encapsulates how important getting that initial engagement is to your email marketing results.
 While it’s just a confirmation email, it reassures the new home buyers that they value their privacy.
 Folks who take the time to verify their subscription are more qualified and usually more engaged, so don’t be too worried about losing potential leads.